Kermit Roosevelt: Death

 Roosevelt died in Alaska on June 4, 1943, in his room at Fort Richardson, from suicide by a gunshot to the head.
 He was discovered by Dr. Sanford Couch Monroe, who later filed the autopsy report.
 His death was reported to his mother, Edith, as a heart attack.
 He was interred in Fort Richardson National Cemetery near Anchorage, where a memorial stone gateway was erected in his honor in 1949.

 Legacy

-The town of Kermit, Texas, was named for him (he had visited Winkler County, Texas, a few months earlier to hunt antelope).
-The town of Kermit, West Virginia, is also named after him.

-The Luzon-class repair ship USS Kermit Roosevelt (ARG-16) was named in his honor.
-The town of Kermit, North Dakota was also named after him.
+Three towns in the United States are named after Kermit Roosevelt: Kermit, Texas (he had visited Winkler County, Texas, a few months earlier to hunt antelope), Kermit, West Virginia, and Kermit, North Dakota.
+The Luzon-class repair ship USS Kermit Roosevelt (ARG-16) was also named in his honor.

 There is an annual lecture series given in the United States by a British Army general officer and in the United Kingdom by a U.S. Army general officer named in memory of Kermit Roosevelt.